-Ted Reed’s “Progressive Steps to Syncopation” (in particular the exercises in the middle of the book) is a great resource to study different things on drums: stickings, linear phrasing, coordination and music styles (jazz, latin, rock, shuffle, funk).
+Ted Reed’s “Progressive Steps to Syncopation” (in particular the exercises in the middle of the book, pages 37 to 44) is a great resource to study different things on drums: stickings, linear phrasing, coordination and music styles (jazz, latin, rock, shuffle, funk).

 There are many interpretations and the possibilities are endless…playing Afro-Cuban 6/8 moving the left hand around the drums to create syncopated rhythms and melodies is very interesting to develop your coordination.

 Before you begin working on this new interpretation, it is assumed that you have had at least some basic exposure to Afro-Cuban 6/8 (I recommend Afro-Cuban Rhythms for Drum Set by Frank Malabe & Bob Weiner and Afro-Caribbean & Brazilian Rhythms for the Drums).